ASaiM/framework/README.md

 ## Requirements

-Some tools must be installed before launching any scripts:
+Some tools must be installed:

 - `git`
 - `python`